ReadAlongs/SoundSwallower/README.md

 ------------------------------------

-The SoundSwallower command-line is a Python module (soundswallower.cli) and can be installed using `setup.py` or `pip`.
+The SoundSwallower command-line is a Python module (soundswallower.cli) and can be installed using `pip`.
 It is highly recommended to do this in a `virtualenv`.
 You can simply install it from PyPI:

     pip install soundswallower